UltraDEV007/Ruby-care/README.md

 ## Post-MVP

-- dark mode, the user will be able to switch between light mode and dark mode.
+- dark mode, the user will be able to switch between light mode and dark mode. ✔️
-- symptoms, the user will be able to add, edit and delete symtpoms.
+- symptoms, the user will be able to get, add, edit and delete symtpoms. ✔️
+- foods, the user will be able to get, add, ddit, and delete foods. ✔️
+- medicine, Fetch Medications from my [2nd project's 3rd Party air-table API](https://rxguide.netlify.app/about) and handle full crud on my BE AND FE. ✔️
 - password confirm on register: you will need to confirm your password to create your account.
 - likes, be able to like an insight.
-- whitelist, if a user enters a link that is not in a whitelist, bring him to a "404 Not found" page
+- whitelist, if a user enters a link that is not in a whitelist, bring him to a "404 Not found" page ✔️
 ---

 ### Code Showcase